sprintertech/sprinter-sdk/docs/docs/03-sdk/04-methods-reference/bridge/bridge_method.md

   destinationChain: 11155111,  // Sepolia testnet
   token: 'USDC',
   amount: 1000000,
-  sourceChains: [84532]  // Limit to BaseSepolia as the source chain };
+  sourceChains: [84532],  // Limit to BaseSepolia as the source chain };

 sprinter.bridge(settings).then(solution => {
   console.log(solution);
 });
 ```

-In this example, the bridge solution will only consider `BaseSepolia` as the source chain for the transfer, rather than all available chains.

 ### Example: Using `fetchOptions`